boyter/boyter.org/content/posts/sloc-cloc-code.md

  - the golden rule of performance tuning is to profile/measure, profile/measure and profile/measure again
  - the best case vs worst case performance for parallel file tree walking is large
  - the default file walker is slow due to calling os.Stat on every node and not running in parallel
- - I have probably messed up the cocomo estimates calculation but I think it should be correct
+ - I have probably messed up the cocomo estimates calculation
  - the name comes from joining sloccount, cloc and code complexity in a way that sounds like a Guy Ritchie film
  - the whole thing below is written as I went along so its likely some parts are contradictory
+ - loc is only faster than tokei on single or dual core machines as far as I can tell

 For those who have never encountered cloc https://github.com/AlDanial/cloc it is what appears to be simple command line tool (it is not simple and has a LOT of functionality!) that iterates through a given directory checking files against a known list of programming languages and then counting the number of code, comment and blank lines.
 For getting an overview of how large a project is and what languages are being used it is incredibly useful.
 I remember first using it early in my career to estimate project sizes.